neuromechanics-at-cu/reaching_mass_accuracy/README.md

-# reaching_mass
-Analysis scripts for "Disentangling the Effects of Metabolic Cost and Accuracy on Movement Vigor"
+# Analysis scripts for "Disentangling the Effects of Metabolic Cost and Accuracy on Movement Vigor"

 ### Setup